Professsor Ian Wilson Appointed Director of the Ronning Centre

 *Ian has many exciting and creative ideas regarding the possible expansion of the Centre’s International Fellows Program.

 I hope you will join me in congratulating Ian.
 The Augustana Dean’s Office will soon host a reception/conversation opportunity where attendees can begin to informally discuss their hopes and aspirations for the Ronning Centre.
-Please look for an announcement in a follow-up e-mail.
+Please look for an announcement.

 Allen H. Berger | Dean and Executive Officer | University of Alberta Augustana Campus